 A few other bars worth mentioning…..

-The Funky Fox in Courchevel Moriand, also had some great bands and the food was good (and cheap!), and for later on in the evening, there is always French Kiss, which is more of a nightclub than a bar, but a great way to end the night (it opens until 4am).
+The Funky Fox in Courchevel Moriand, also had some great bands and the food is good (and cheap!), and for later on in the evening, there is always French Kiss, which is more of a nightclub than a bar, but a great way to end the night (it opens until 4am).

-The 3 Valleys has 12 Michelin star restaurants!
+The Three Valleys has 12 Michelin star restaurants!
 Sadly, I couldn’t afford to eat in any of them, however, there is so much fantastic food elsewhere.
 The traditional Savoyard cuisine is amazing (and very unhealthy!), dishes include fondue, raclette and pierre chaud.
 We tried out all 3 at the L’Arbe restaurant in Courchevel 1850, which was fantastic.
 I opted for raclette, which is a huge slab of cheese placed under a heater…as the cheese melts you slice pieces off and eat with potatoes, charcuterie and veg.
 The other two were slightly more meat-heavy, pierre chaud is beef cooked on a hot stone, the meat was so tender and delicious I would definitely recommend it.
 And you can’t really go wrong with a fondue.
 We had the non-cheese version, so you dipped the raw meat in hot oil to cook it.
 Yum!

-All over the 3 valleys, the food was excellent.
+All over the Three valleys, the food was excellent.
 Whether it was a pizza from La Table de Marie in Moriand or beef bourguignon at Le Casserole on the mountain, everything we tried was lovely.

 So if you are looking for a ski area that has everything, then look no further than the Three valleys!